Your network includes the people you feel comfortable contacting, including:

 Professional Networking Sites

-Professional networking websites such as LinkedIn are similar to social networking websites but the focus is on business.
+Professional networking websites such as LinkedIn are similar to social networking websites.
+Their focus is on business.
 You create a profile on the website that functions like an expanded resumé.

-When you invite your contacts to join the service or connect with you, you gain the opportunity to connect with their contacts as well.
+When you invite your contacts to join the service or connect with you, you get the chance to connect with their contacts as well.

 To use a professional networking website for work search, try these suggestions:

-- Include information on your profile that will help you connect widely; for example, past employers and the university or college you attended.
+- Include information on your profile that will help you connect widely.
+For example, include past employers and the university or college you attended.

 - Allow your profile to be widely accessed.

-- As with social networking websites, if you’re currently employed, don’t ask your network directly for job leads.
+- If you’re currently employed, don’t ask your network directly for job leads.
 Instead, ask general questions about occupations, industries and organizations.

-- Use services offered by the website that increase your visibility and connections, such as question and answer groups or applications that allow you to check job postings against your network, to see if you have any contacts in companies posting the jobs.
+- Use services offered by the website that increase your visibility and connections.
+This will help you see if you have any contacts in companies posting the jobs.
+These include question and answer groups or applications that allow you to check job postings against your network.

 - Contact professionals you deal with, like dentists, doctors or lawyers.